RaviTambade/Angular/Services.md

 ## Best Practices for Using Angular Services
 When it comes to using services in Angular, there are a few best practices to keep in mind:

-- Don't include business logic in your services.
+- <b>Don't include business logic in your services.</b>
-    Services should be used for providing functionality, not for implementing business logic.
-Business logic should be implemented in components or other classes that are specific to your application domain.
+    <p>Services should be used for providing functionality, not for implementing business logic.
+Business logic should be implemented in components or other classes that are specific to your application domain.</p>
-- Make sure your services are testable.
+- <b>Make sure your services are testable.</b>
-    Services should be designed in a way that makes them easy to test.
-This means avoiding using global state or other external dependencies, and instead relying on dependency injection to provide any necessary functionality.
+    <p>Services should be designed in a way that makes them easy to test.
+This means avoiding using global state or other external dependencies, and instead relying on dependency injection to provide any necessary functionality.</p>
-- Use interfaces to define your services.
+- <b>Use interfaces to define your services.</b>
-     Using interfaces to define your services can help to make your code more modular and maintainable.
-It also makes it easier to use other libraries and tools that rely on interfaces.
+     <p>Using interfaces to define your services can help to make your code more modular and maintainable.
+It also makes it easier to use other libraries and tools that rely on interfaces.</p>
-- Keep your services small.
+- <b>Keep your services small.</b>
-    Services should be designed to provide specific functionality, rather than attempting to handle everything at once.
-If a service starts to become too large, consider breaking it up into smaller, more specific services.
+    <p>Services should be designed to provide specific functionality, rather than attempting to handle everything at once.
+If a service starts to become too large, consider breaking it up into smaller, more specific services.</p>
- - Avoid using services to handle view logic.
+ - <b>Avoid using services to handle view logic.</b>
-    Services should be used to provide functionality that can be shared across multiple components.
-They should not be used to handle view-related logic, which should be implemented in the components themselves.
+    <p>Services should be used to provide functionality that can be shared across multiple components.
+They should not be used to handle view-related logic, which should be implemented in the components themselves.</p>

 ## Examples of Using Angular Services
 Now that we've covered the basics of services in Angular, let's take a look at some examples of how to use them in practice.